smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/14 - Join Algorithms.md

 # Join Algorithms

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;There are several types of join algorithms that the SQL Server optimizer can choose from, including nested loop join, hash join, and merge join.
 The choice of the join algorithm depends on various factors, such as the size of the datasets, the presence of indexes, and the distribution of data.
-The optimizer makes a cost-based decision to choose the most efficient algorithm for the given query in order to return the results in the quickest possible time.
+The optimizer makes a cost-based decision to choose the most efficient algorithm for the given query to return the results in the quickest possible time.
 These types of joins are created by the optimizer and not the developer (although you can add query hints).

 ---------------------------------------------------------------------
 ##### Types Of Join Algorithms